All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS S in type II

 where $\gamma^{(7)}_a$ are a basis of 7-dimensional flat space gamma matrices, $e^{a}$ a vielbein on M$_7$ and where $\Psi_+$ is even and $\Psi_-$ is odd; they are related by Hodge duality:

 The constraints imposed by supersymmetry are reduced to a set of conditions to be satisfied by the $G_2\times G_2$ structure \cite{Dibitetto:2018ftj}:

 where the upper sign holds in type IIA case while the lower case must be picked in the IIB context, $\phi$ is the dilaton, $\text{d}_{H} \equiv \text{d}-H\wedge$ and we introduced the Mukai pairing $(\Psi, \Phi)\,=\,\frac{(\Psi\wedge \lambda \Phi)_7}{\text{vol}_{\text{M}_7}}$.
 Moreover, in this and the next sections, we will take $\mu=1$.
 Observe the system \eqref{eq:GeneralDiff}-\eqref{eq:GeneralPair} assumes $H$ to be purely magnetic.
 However, it must be stressed that the NS flux can also contain an electric component of the form $h\,\text{vol}_{\text{AdS}_3}$, with $h$ a constant; in fact, such term is closed and still preserves the full $SO(2,2)$ isometry group.
 However, we can assume $h=0$ without loss of generality for the following reason.
 In the type IIB it is always possible to find an SL$(2, \mathbb{R})$ duality frame where the electric component vanishes.
-In type IIA case, instead, let us assume that $h\neq 0$; as a consequence, the first equation in \eqref{eq:GeneralDiff} gets a correction:
+In the type IIA case, instead, let us assume that $h\neq 0$; as a consequence, the first equation in \eqref{eq:GeneralDiff} gets a correction:

 where $H_0$ is the magnetic component of $H$.
-We recognize that, if $h\neq 0$, this immediately implies the Romans mass to vanish, $f_0=0$, and any solution to admit a lift to M-theory, whose analysis is already performed in section \ref{sec:M-theory}.
+We recognize that, if $h\neq 0$, this immediately implies the Romans mass must vanish, $f_0=0$, and any solution admits a lift to M-theory, whose analysis is performed in section \ref{sec:M-theory}.
 In this sense, we can assume $h=0$.